RISC-KC/basic_rv32s/guidelines/development_log.md

 I thought up the logic and solved it in two simulation runs.
 I completed the wait-logic right away the first time, but had to fix the MUX select logic in the top module, so it took two runs.

 For CSR immediate instructions 40, 41, 42, the values written to the CSR weren’t being written before; now they all are and it proceeds to PTH.
-Remaining issue: the registers…
+Remaining issue: the registers...
-Register x22 receives the unintended 0000_0074… and that wrong value shifts the intended ones by one cycle and misaligns the addresses…
+Register x22 receives the unintended 0000_0074... and that wrong value shifts the intended ones by one cycle and misaligns the addresses...
-Let’s trace it…
+Let’s trace it...

 For now, that value comes out of the CSR.
 Since it’s a Zicsr instruction, RF_WD_src (Register File Write Data source) is 011; it’s correctly set to WB_csr_read_data, and I verified the same value is written on the same clock as csr_data_out.
-Heh… I rolled back.
+Heh...
+I rolled back.
 Kept standby_mode, but the method of pulling retired values was to lower csr_ready only when there was no CSR write; in reality, CSR reads and writes happen together, so every CSR access should take two cycles.
 I removed that logic.
-I’ll restart from this state…
+I’ll restart from this state...

 Right.
-In the end, the slip is in WB by one cycle, and unless I do CSR access in ID stage, there’s no WB one-cycle delay…
+In the end, the slip is in WB by one cycle, and unless I do CSR access in ID stage, there’s no WB one-cycle delay...

-How about detecting Zicsr in WB and… stalling PC and the pipeline once?
+How about detecting Zicsr in WB and... stalling PC and the pipeline once?

 - If Zicsr detected in WB, stall = 1,
    - increment WB_stall counter,